Sony A6000 vs A9

-The Sony Alpha A6000 and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in February 2014 and April 2017.
-Both the A6000 and the A9 are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The Sony Alpha A6000 and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in February 2014 and April 2017.
+Both the A6000 and the A9 are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A9) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably larger (52 percent) than the Sony A6000.
 Moreover, the A9 is substantially heavier (96 percent) than the A6000.
 It is noteworthy in this context that the A9 is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Sony E-Mount Lens Catalog (A6000) and the Sony FE Lens Catalog (A9).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the A6000 gets 360 shots out of its NP-FW50 battery, while the A9 can take 650 images on a single charge of its NP-FZ100 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.